-Fraser, who was living in Winnipeg, was originally from Sanikiluaq, NU.
+Fraser, who was living and died in Winnipeg, was originally from Sanikiluaq, NU.
 Her Arctic home, language and traditions figured prominently in her songs and activism.

 “My music has helped people,” Fraser said in a recent video hoping to raise $60,000 via crowdfunding to produce her next album Decolonize.

 “That’s why I want to keep making it.”